ikarus23/kiosk-mode-breakout/README.md

   * [USB to Ethernet, to HDMI, to SD card reader](https://a.co/d/cUo2fpY)

-  USB adapters that allow to plug in e.g. a flipper (USB C) if the device lets you unplug a USB B cable to e.g. the touch screen.
+  USB adapters that allow to plug in e.g. a flipper (USB C) if the device lets you unplug a USB B cable to e.g. the touchscreen.
 Also USB Hub